-Roupala brasiliensis of the family Proteaceae / Brazilian lacewood [and note that the specific epithet is VERY frequently spelled brasiliense] --- This wood is from South America and is properly called South American lacewood or Brazilian lacewood, but it is also called leopardwood although it is NOT the wood that is normally meant by the name "leopardwood" (see Panopsis rubellens above).
+Roupala montana of the family Proteaceae / Brazilian lacewood --- This wood is from South America and is properly called South American lacewood or Brazilian lacewood, but it is also called leopardwood although it is NOT the wood that is normally meant by the name "leopardwood" (see Panopsis rubellens above).
 It is what is normally meant in the USA by the name lacewood.
 On the other hand, it LOOKS very similar to leopardwood and the cross-use of names PLUS the great similarity in appearance makes for easy confusion between the two.
 Out of all the woods mentioned in this discussion, the two woods Panopsis rubescens and Roupala montana are by far the most likely to be confused with each other, because they share both common names and characteristics AND both have widespread useage that is incorrect (the actually non-existent botanical name Panopsis rubellens for leopardwood and Roupala brasiliensis, which is now just a synonym, for Brazilian lacewood).

 Then there are woods that, as far as I am aware, should NOT be confused with any of the above in terms of appearance but which do share one or more of those common names.
 These include the following listed below.
 I do NOT contend that this list is comprehensive and in fact I am already aware of numerous addition that I will make eventually.
 I don't consider this section of the discussion particularly important and I am TIRED of this whole subject!
 Since I have not seen any of these woods, I could certainly be wrong about whether or not they could/should be confused with any of the primary woods listed in this discussion but they are listed here just because of the common names.
 Each of these, of course, may have from a few to many dozens of other common names.